grvrangnekar/DataMate/README.md

 # DataMate
-This is my first project.
+DataMate is an application to generate Test Data.